The Cashless Society Cometh

 No doubt that there has been a shift in the direction of a cashless society.
 It’s been a slow progression based on convenience.

-The downside to going cashless and to all digital are many under the current system: hackers love the central point to access all the data they’re after; makes it easier for power and control government to control how money is spent; and it reduces your privacy under the current banking system as it’s designed.
+The downside to a cashless society and to going all-digital is many under the current system: hackers love the central point to access all the data they’re after; makes it easier for power and control government to control how money is spent, and it reduces your privacy under the current banking system as it’s designed.

 Governments have been increasingly pushing for a cashless society.
 Ostensibly, by having a paper trail for all transactions, such a move would decrease crime, money laundering, and tax evasion.
 France’s finance minister recently stated that he would “fight against the use of cash and anonymity in the French economy” in order to prevent terrorism and other threats.
 Meanwhile, former Secretary of the Treasury and economist Larry Summers has called for scrapping the U.S. $100 bill – the most widely used currency note in the world.